Remarks on Contact and Jacobi Geometry: Kirillov brackets and Kirillov manifolds

-\begin{remark} Commonly, a contact structure on a manifold $M$ is understood as a maximally non-integrable hyperplane distribution $\mathcal{D} \subset \sT M$, locally given as the polar (annihilator) of a line bundle $C \subset \sT^{*} M$ generated by contact one-forms, $\mathcal{D}=C^0$.
+\begin{Remark} Commonly, a contact structure on a manifold $M$ is understood as a maximally non-integrable hyperplane distribution $\mathcal{D} \subset \sT M$, locally given as the polar (annihilator) of a line bundle $C \subset \sT^{*} M$ generated by contact one-forms, $\mathcal{D}=C^0$.
 We will refer to such hyperplane distributions $\mathcal{D} \subset \sT M$ as \emph{contact distributions} to avoid confusion.
-In our language, contact structures are homogeneous symplectic structures on a principal $\R^\ti$-bundle $P$, while in the classical language they are certain hyperplane distributions on the reduced manifold $M=P/\R^\ti$. \end{remark} \begin{example} The canonical symplectic structure on the cotangent bundle $\sT^*M$ is linear, thus homogeneous on $(\sT^*M)^\ti$.
+In our language, contact structures are homogeneous symplectic structures on a principal $\R^\ti$-bundle $P$, while in the classical language they are certain hyperplane distributions on the reduced manifold $M=P/\R^\ti$. \end{Remark}

+\begin{Example} The canonical symplectic structure on the cotangent bundle $\sT^*M$ is linear, thus homogeneous on $(\sT^*M)^\ti$.
 The symplectic homogeneous manifold $P=(\sT^*M)^\ti$ represents therefore a contact structure.
-In the traditional language it is a canonical contact structure on the reduced manifold $(\sT^*M)^\ti/\Rt$, i.e. on the projectivisation $\cP(\sT^*M)$ of the cotangent bundle.
+In the traditional language it is a canonical contact structure on the reduced manifold $(\sT^*M)^\ti/\Rt$, i.e., on the projectivisation $\cP(\sT^*M)$ of the cotangent bundle. \end{Example}